The topic of term insurance almost always comes up.

 |None||Everything goes to the government.|

-In a normal insurance policy, you’re able to nominate who and how much percentage a nominee can receive if you were to pass away.
+In an individual insurance policy, you’re able to nominate who and how much percentage a nominee can receive if you were to pass away.

 8) No agent is able to service you

-Just in case you need to make a claim, right?
+It’s simple: just in case you need to make a claim.

 The MINDEF group term can be applied online but there’s no agent tagged to you.

-Any questions or queries have to be directed to their email or hotline.
+Any questions have to be directed to their email or hotline.

 Another thing is that you need to ensure your premiums are paid on time if not the policy will lapse.

 In a personal term insurance, an agent is not there to just “sell” you the policy, but to ensure that everything else in your financial portfolio is sound.
-Policy is kept in-forced.
-And most importantly, to be there when the unfortunate happens.
+The policy is kept in-forced throughout.
+And most importantly, to be there when an unfortunate event happens.